Literary-Insights/blog/src/content/blog/Grasp_ The Science Transforming How We Learn - Sanjay Sarma & Luke Yoquinto.txt-1.md

 - Edward Thorndike in the early 20th century postulated laws of learning based on simple experiments with animals.
 His work inspired later psychologists like Edward Tolman and B.F.
 Skinner.

-- In the 1960s-70s, Eric Kandel conducted experiments on learning and memory in Aplysia sea slugs.
+- In the 1960s-70s, Eric Kandel conducted experiments on learning and memory in Aplysia sea slug: s.
 He was unique in using electrophysiology techniques to study learning mechanisms at the cellular level, inspired by behaviorist theories.

 - Kandel's work helped uncover two mechanisms of synaptic plasticity - short-term potentiation based on neurotransmitter release, and long-term potentiation (LTP) requiring new protein synthesis.